Compare at a glance

 Yes, prepaid cards work in the same way as debit and credit cards when it comes to spending.
 You just key in your card details and the payment will be taken digitally.

-A prepaid card is different from a credit or debit card because you can only spend the money you have loaded onto the card.
+A prepaid card is different from a credit card or debit card because you can only spend the money you have loaded onto the card.

 This means unlike a debit card (where you may be able to go overdrawn) or a credit card (where you are borrowing money before paying it back at a later date), you are only spending your own cash and cannot run into debt.